MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ---
-# required metadata

-title: How to use Markdown
+title: How to use Markdown for writing Docs
-description: Provides the basics and reference information for the Markdown markup used in Docs articles.
+description: This article provides the basics and reference information for the Markdown language used for writing docs.microsoft.com articles.
 author: bryanla
 ms.author: bryanla
 manager: mbaldwin
 ms.date: 07/13/2017
+ms.prod: non-product-specific
 ms.topic: contributor-guide
-ms.prod: n.a
-ms.service: n.a
-ms.technology: n.a

-# optional metadata
-#keywords:
-#ROBOTS:
-audience: external
-#ms.devlang:
-#ms.reviewer: bryanla
-#ms.suite: ems
-#ms.tgt_pltfrm:
-#ms.custom:
+ms.custom: external-contributor-guide
 ---
-# How to use Markdown
+# How to use Markdown for writing Docs

 Docs.microsoft.com articles are written in a lightweight markup language called [Markdown](https://daringfireball.net/projects/markdown/), which is both easy to read and easy to learn.
 Because of this, it has quickly become an industry standard.